|

 RICKY:

-English pet form of Richard, meaning "powerful
+Pet form of English Richard, meaning "powerful

 RICO:

-Arabic name derived from the word rida, meaning
+(رضا): Arabic name derived from the word rida, meaning

 "contentment."